 A second consideration when choosing soy products is that GOS and fructans are fibers, and the foods that are lower in fiber are also lower in FODMAPs.
 Immature soybeans (edamame) are an example.
 Monash University tested them and found them suitable in small amounts.

 Soy burgers or meat substitutes have not been tested but most likely are high in FODMAPs as they may contain the fibers from soybeans.
+Textured soy protein, the main ingredient in many soy-based meat substitutes is high in FODMAPs.
 Soy protein powder may be low in FODMAPs depending on how it is processed.
 It is best to avoid it during the elimination phase as its FODMAP status is unknown.

 Soy lecithin and soybean oil are not a source of FODMAPs and are ok.
 Soy sauce has been tested and found to be low in FODMAPs.